ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 > Getting into a PhD becomes a life decision moreso than a career decision.

-Although choosing a PhD program seems like a cerebral choice that entails a lot of calculus, a large part of my decision-making involved a lot of [spiritual discernment](https://www.ignatianspirituality.com/making-good-decisions/an-approach-to-good-choices/an-ignatian-framework-for-making-a-decision/).
-Attuning myself to my [*desires*](https://godinallthings.com/2013/09/02/desire/) and praying over them helped a lot.
-One thing I've learned during this time is that **I can never make this decision with absolute certainty.**
-There will always be doubt, and I should welcome that.
-Doubt is also a blessing because it invites faith and mystery.[^2]

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/cornell3.png" width="220" style="border: 2px solid black; margin: 0 5px;">
 <img src="/assets/png/grad-school/sage_hall.png" width="220" style="border: 2px solid black; margin: 0 5px;">